apache/mxnet/example/multihost_training/README.md

-# Distributed Training with Gluon
+# Distributed Training using Gluon

 Deep learning models are usually trained using GPUs because GPUs can do a lot more computations in parallel that CPUs.
 But even with the modern GPUs, it could take several days to train big models.
 Training can be done faster by using multiple GPUs like described in [this](https://gluon.mxnet.io/chapter07_distributed-learning/multiple-gpus-gluon.html) tutorial.
 However only a certain number of GPUs can be attached to one host (typically 8 or 16).
 To make the training even faster, we can use multiple GPUs attached to multiple hosts.